 Under the scheme, carriers are required to pay $7.97320 per month* for each residential or business premises on their network supplied with a designated broadband service over a local access line owned by the carrier or for which the carrier is responsible under a nominated carrier declaration.
 Carriers with fewer than 2,000 premises for the month are exempt from paying the RBS charge for that month.

 The charge applies to all premises serviced by fibre-to-the-premises (FTTP), fibre-to-the-node (FTTN), fibre-to-the-basement (FTTB), fibre-to-the-curb (FTTC) and hybrid fibre-coaxial (HFC) networks, whether the service is supplied by a carrier, or by another carriage service provider using the carrier’s network.

-In the first 5 years of the scheme, an individual carrier (or if within a group, the carrier nominated as the ‘controller’) can claim a reduction in the total number of chargeable premises associated with a local access line for either:
+In the first 5 years of the scheme, an individual carrier (or if within a group, the carrier nominated as the ‘controller’) may have access to concessions to reduce the total number of chargeable premises associated with a local access line under either:

-- the first 25,000 potentially concessional premises that are not recently connected greenfield premises
+- the first 55,000 potentially chargeable premises that are recently connected greenfield premises

-- the first 55,000 potentially chargeable premises that are recently connected greenfield premises.
+- the first 25,000 potentially concessional premises that are not recently connected greenfield premises.